Tomorrowland's Forecast: Technology Threats and the Next-Gen Battlefield — VIDEO

 TOMORROWLAND'S FORECAST is a recurring column related to all things tomorrow - from emerging tech and culture trends to breakthroughs in artificial intelligence to new entertainment and inventions that are helping change the way we experience and understand the world around us.
 In short, it's a glimpse into what the future might hold for humanity as we try and answer the ever-present question: What happens next?

 The most famous fictional spy, James Bond, has a recurring habit of confronting adversaries that purposely mirror real-world concerns of the time period at hand.
-Examples of this pop up in the Cold War era Dr. No capitalizing on tensions between East and West and fears of nuclear proliferation and in 2008’s Quantum of Solace dealing with the world’s growing dependence on oil.
+Examples of this pop up in the Cold War era Dr. No capitalizing on tensions between East and West and fears of nuclear proliferation and in 2008’s Quantum of Solace dealing with the world’s growing water crisis.
 It comes as no surprise then that Bond’s most recent on-screen appearance, 2012’s Skyfall, saw the British secret agent confronting a villain whose menace came not from armies or weapons of mass destruction, but from his skill with a computer.

 Javier Bardem‘s standout performance as cyberterrorist Raoul Silva (pictured above) was one of the film’s highlights and illustrates the catastrophic potential of next generation security threats.
 In a report presented last week to the Senate Select Committee on Intelligence, Director of National Intelligence James Clapper and top U.S. spies provided a breakdown of many of these emerging threats, including cyber attacks, counterintelligence, and counterspace capabilities: